ejain/blog/source/_posts/2017-01-06-smoothies.md

 2. 1 tsp spirulina
 3. 1 tsp chia seeds
 4. 2 tsp golden flaxseed meal
-5. 1 cup frozen fruit (mango, pineapple, strawberry, caranberry, blueberry, banana)
+5. 1 cup frozen fruit (mango, pineapple, strawberry, cranberry, blueberry, banana)
 6. 1 leaf collard green and lacinato kale

 I [blend this](https://www.nutribulletpro.com/) for just under a minute, sprinkle some granola on top, and this is the result: